drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 - Provide a detailed breakdown of the resources required for the proposed data science project, including staff, equipment, software, and other expenses.

 ## Technical Specifications
-Data Sources:
+1) Data Sources:
 - Netflix viewing history
 - Netflix search queries
 - User ratings and reviews
 - Netflix content metadata (e.g., movie and TV show titles, actors, directors, genres)

-Data Schema:
+2) Data Schema:
 - User data: User ID, viewing history, search queries, ratings, reviews, demographics (age, gender, location, etc.)
 - Item data: Movie and TV show ID, title, cast, crew, genre, release date, rating, reviews, duration, country, language
 - Interaction data: User ID, item ID, interaction type (e.g., watched, searched, rated), timestamp

-Data Transformations:
+3) Data Transformations:
 - Data cleaning: Remove duplicates, handle missing values, standardize data formats, etc.
 - Feature engineering: Create new features from existing data, such as average rating per genre, popularity score, etc.
 - Data normalization and scaling: Normalize and scale numerical features to ensure they have similar ranges.
 - Text preprocessing: Tokenization, stemming/lemmatization, stop word removal, and other techniques to process text data.
 - Dimensionality reduction: Reduce the dimensionality of the data using techniques like PCA or t-SNE to improve model performance.

-Machine Learning Algorithms:
+4) Machine Learning Algorithms:
 - Collaborative filtering: Recommends items to users based on their past behavior and preferences.
 - Content-based filtering: Recommends items to users based on the similarity of their attributes to items they have liked before.
 - Hybrid approaches: Combines collaborative and content-based filtering techniques to improve recommendations.
 - Matrix factorization: Factorizes the user-item interaction matrix into low-rank matrices to capture latent features.
 - Deep learning: Neural networks can be used to model complex user-item interactions and make recommendations.

-Data Visualization Tools:
+5) Data Visualization Tools:
 - Tableau, PowerBI, and other business intelligence tools can be used to create visualizations of the recommendation system's performance.
 - Python visualization libraries like Matplotlib, Seaborn, and Plotly can be used to create interactive visualizations of the data and model results.

-Programming Languages:

-Frameworks and Libraries:

-Database:

-Hardware Requirements:
+6) Hardware Requirements:
 - Processing power: The system will require a powerful CPU for training machine learning models and processing large datasets.
 A multi-core processor is recommended for better performance.
 - Memory (RAM): The system will require a large amount of RAM for handling big data sets and training complex machine learning models.
 At least 16GB of RAM is recommended for a small-scale system, but larger systems will require more memory.
 - Storage: The system will require a large amount of storage to store the Netflix viewing history, search queries, user ratings and reviews, content metadata, and machine learning models.
 A high-performance storage system, such as a solid-state drive (SSD), is recommended for better performance.

-Software Requirements:
+7)Software Requirements:
 - Operating System: The recommended operating system for the system is Linux or MacOS, as they are both reliable and support many of the required software tools.
 - Programming Language: The system will use Python as the primary programming language for building machine learning models and data processing pipelines.
 - Frameworks and Libraries: The system will use a variety of machine learning frameworks and libraries such as Apache Spark, TensorFlow, PyTorch, Scikit-learn, Keras, Pandas, and NumPy.
 These libraries can be installed using the pip package manager in Python.